Properties of a clay pot

 Clay pot cooking advise

-Miriam says oil is to metal pots as water is to clay pots – just sprinkle water in your clay pot before adding food.
+Miriam says oil is to metal pots as water is to clay pots.
+All you need to do is sprinkle water in your clay pot before adding food.

-Instead of sprinkling water, I swished water (like I do before heating milk for yogurt), and I had some sticking.
+Another mistake I made was swishing water in my pot before cooking instead of sprinkling water in my pot before cooking, I swished water (like I do before heating milk for yogurt), and I had some sticking.
 I thought swishing and sprinkling the water would accomplish the same thing, but Miriam explained why this is not the case.

 Swishing water has a different effect to sprinkling.
 When sprinkling, some water stays inside, and lifts food off the pot.
 With swishing the water in the walls acts as a non-stick barrier between the heating milk and the pot’s walls.MEC

 You don’t need as much salt and spices.
-The far infrared heat, inert pot, etc. cause your food to be richer.
+The far infrared heat and inert pot cause your food to be richer.
+MEC recommend adding 4-6 spices to a dish.

 Use enough liquid in the pot